 The thing is, I don’t think they ever actually met?
 Still, it’s a very funny video, and Jerry’s daughter seems lovely.

-Back when I used to eek out a few bucks writing about music, one particularly hard ass editor accused me of being “not a real Rock Critic.”
+Back when I used to eek out a few bucks writing about music, one particularly hard-ass editor accused me of being “not a Real Rock Critic.”
 This was likely due to my unwillingness to indulge in the widespread practice of pondering the sociopolitical leanings of a band in the context of a record review rather than just basing my critique on how the music sounded to me.
-I never really got that approach.
+I never really ‘got’ the former approach.
 I’m not interested in reading paragraphs of turgid, impenetrable prose and rock-crit wankery.
 Just tell me how the music sounds so I know if I want to buy the record.

 More than a few times in my life, I have found myself in relationships with really great guys who are also hardcore Deadheads.
 Hard to believe, yes, but it can happen to the best of us.
 Over the course of these otherwise happy relationships, I was often subjected to the unimaginable multi-sensory torture that is a live Grateful Dead concert.
 I was never able to really grok the attraction to this band of profoundly unattractive men that played meandering, soporific and somewhat dissonant music.
 Then one night at Madison Square Garden, a certain vital ingredient that had been missing from all previous Dead concert experiences was thrown into the mix.
 Finally, at long last, I “got” The Dead.
 Since that time, I have been much more tolerant of The Grateful Dead and its vast legion of unwashed fans, because “China Cat-Rider” is awesome.